2025 Los Angeles Dodgers season: July

 The Dodgers went back on the road on July 7 to play the Milwaukee Brewers at American Family Field.
 Yamamoto had the worst start of his career, allowing five runs on four hits and two walks while recording only two outs.
 A three-run home run by Andrew Vaughn was the key and the Brewers won a blow out, 9–1, extending the Dodgers' losing streak to four games.
-Ohtani led off the next game with a home run, but the Dodgers could only get four hits against Brewers starter Jacob Misiorowski, who struckout 12 in six innings, as the Brewers won 3–1.
+Ohtani led off the next game with a home run, but the Dodgers could only get four hits against Brewers starter Jacob Misiorowski, who struck out 12 in six innings, as the Brewers won 3–1.
 Tyler Glasnow returned from a long stint on the injured list to start the series finale, allowing only one unearned run in five innings.
 The Dodgers took a 2–1 lead into the ninth only for the Brewers to tie the game and then win it, 3–2, in extra innings on a walk-off hit by Jackson Chourio to extend the Dodgers losing streak to six games, for the first time since April of 2019.
 The next road series was against the San Francisco Giants at Oracle Park.
 May gave up five hits and allowed seven runs in 4 2/3 innings, and a Teoscar Hernández RBI double and Conforto home run reduced the deficit to one run.
 However, Will Smith ground into double play in the ninth inning and the Dodgers lost, 8–7.
 The Dodgers snapped the losing streak on July 12 with a 2–1 victory over the Giants.
 Ohtani pitched three shutout innings and Sheehan allowed only the one run in 4 1/3 innings while Conforto had three hits and scored both runs.
 The Dodgers finished off the series and headed into the all-star break with a 5–2 win in 11 innings.
 Yamamoto struck out seven in seven scoreless innings but the Giants tied the game with a two-run home run by Luis Matos in the ninth.
 However, Freeman, Teoscar Hernández and Pages each drove in runs in the 11th.

 The Dodgers had five players selected to the 2025 Major League Baseball All-Star Game.
 Ohtani started at designated hitter, Smith at catcher and Freeman at first base.
 Yamamoto was selected as a reserve and Kershaw was added as a legends pick.